SiphoGit/Project-Management/README.md

 # Project Management System

-A project management system for a contruction company
+A project management system for a construction company

 ## Purpose
-The purpose of this project is to help construction companies manage thier projects, customers, contructors, and architects.
+The purpose of this project is to help construction companies manage their projects, customers, contractors, and architects.

 ## Features
-- Create new project
+- Create a new project
 - Store project details in MySQL database.
-- Edit project's details
+- Edit project details
-- View over-due projects.
+- View overdue projects.
 - View in-progress projects.
 - Search project by project name or number.
 - Generate invoice.